adnan0819/6998.004-2/README.md

 6. Load up the front end: Go to Google Chrome and browse to http://localhost:8000/ .

- * For demo purposes, you might want to open the instagram.py script and replace "fire" to "food" or "selfie" to see immediate results.
+ * For demo purposes, you might want to open the instagram.py script (LINE 39) and replace "fire" to "food" or "selfie" to see immediate results.
 The reason is, I have tweaked it in a practical manner i.e. for the alarm to go off, the rate has to be less than or equal to 60 seconds.
 It is highly unlikely that there will be a fire in NYC when you will be running the assignment.
 After loading the page, click "Go."
 The streaming alerting system will start.

 **The webpage will go on forever so you need to reload it (as mentioned in the Assignment instructions).**